-To enable subject detection during manual focus (129), select an option other than [MF subject detection off] for [MF subject detection area] in the photo shooting or video recording menu.
+To enable subject detection during manual focus, select an option other than [MF subject detection off] for [MF subject detection area] in the photo shooting or video recording menu ( 128).

-- Select [AII] to enable subject detection in all areas of the frame.
-If more than one subject of the selected type is detected, a gray focus point will appear over each of the subjects detected and the initial subject selected by the camera will be indicated with ◀ and ▶ icons.
-The focus point can be positioned over the other subjects by pressing 6 or 6. - Select [Wide (L)] or [Wide (S)] to limit subject detection to the current focus area.
+- Select [All] to enable subject detection in all areas of the frame.
+If more than one subject of the selected type is detected, the initial subject selected by the camera will be indicated by a gray focus point with ◀ and ▶ icons.
+The focus point can be positioned over the other subjects by pressing 5 or 6. - Select [Wide (L)] or [Wide (S)] to limit subject detection to the current focus area.